-The Senior Tutor will write to the parents within 24 hours of the search to inform them that their son/daughters room/possessions have been searched.
+The Senior Tutor will write to the parents within 24 hours of the search to inform them that their child's room/possessions have been searched.
 It will include an account of why the room/possessions were searched, that it was carried out in line with the policy and what was found during the search.
-If banned items were recovered, the Senior Tutor should inform the parents of next steps and include a copy of this policy and Promoting Good Behaviour policy with the email.
+If banned items were recovered, the Senior Tutor should inform the parents of next steps and include a copy of this policy, the Alcohol, Drugs and Smoking policy and Promoting Good Behaviour policy with the email.